fttx/barcode-to-pc-server/README.md

 npm dist

 cd electron
+# install the dependencies that run on node
-# install non-angular dependencies (they've been alredy included in a single file by the previous step)
+# the angular dependencies that run on chromium have been already included in a single file by the previous step
 npm install
 # build installation files and put them in the electron/dist folder
 npm dist